 Eternal Flame Falls

 Another castle!
 Another sad story!
 If you have read our other blogs in this series you will know I love to seek out castles.
 They are hidden in our American history in almost every state.
 I love researching and reading the story behind it.
-Sadly, so far every one I’ve read about, it seems to be a story of despair, death and/or extreme sadness.
+Sadly, so far everyone I’ve read about, it seems to be a story of despair, death, and/or extreme sadness.
 The Boldt Castle in Alexandria Bay is no exception.
-In 1900, the Mr. Boldt started building a 120 room, 6 story home for him and his family.
-Including a drawbridge, Italian gardens and even tunnels.
+In 1900, Mr. Boldt started building a 120 room, 6 story home for him and his family.
+Including a drawbridge, Italian gardens, and even tunnels.
 There were approximately 300 men working on building this structure.
 In January 1904, tragedy struck.
 Boldt telegraphed the island and commanded the workers to immediately “stop all construction.”
 His wife, Louise, had died suddenly.
-A broken hearted Boldt could not imagine his dream castle without his beloved.
+A broken-hearted Boldt could not imagine his dream castle without his beloved.
 Boldt never returned to the island, leaving behind the structure as a monument of his love.
-For 73 years, the castle and various stone structures were left to the mercy of the wind, rain, ice, snow and vandals.
+For 73 years, the castle and various stone structures were left to the mercy of the wind, rain, ice, snow, and vandals.

 (these are not my pictures.
 Boldt Castle does not allow even your own pictures to be published.
 These pictures were available for download on their website.)

-Bring good rubber-soled enclosed walking shoes to explore the self-guided (love the self guided tours since we love to just take our time through things like this) ¾ mile, mostly above-ground, natural stone step nature trail and experience up-close the unique marble features including potholes, grottos, gorge and mill site waterfalls.
-The massive stone bridge arch which is the largest marble cave entrance in the east.
+Located in Pottersville.
+Bring good rubber-soled enclosed walking shoes to explore this self-guided (we love the self-guided tours since we love to just take our time through things like this) ¾ mile, mostly above-ground, natural stone step nature trail and experience up-close the unique marble features including potholes, grottos, gorge and mill site waterfalls.
+The massive stone bridge arch is the largest marble cave entrance in the east.